 Students concerned about harassment may initially wish simply to discuss the matter with a friend or classmate.
-Alternatively, or subsequently, students may wish to seek further advice and may approach ARI's Student Administrator or the Campus Manager.
+Alternatively, or subsequently, students may wish to seek further advice and may approach ARI Mumbai's Academic & Student Co-ordinator or the Assistant Manager.